sushmayammanuru/docs/README.md

 # docs
-docs application where i will write all my notes
+DOCS application here I will write all my notes.